Car Hire Portugal

 – on rural and secondary roads – 50 km/h unless other signs

-Rules to know:
+Driving rules to know:

 The legal blood-alcohol limit for driving is 0.5 grams alcohol per one liter of blood.
 If a driver has from 0.5 to 0.8 grams alcohol per liter of blood, his license may be suspended from one month to one year and his fine will be between 250 and 1,250 EUR.
 A driver with alcohol level between 0.8 to 1.2 grams may have a fine from 500 to 2500 EUR.
 If find more than 1.2 grams alcohol, the driver will be imprisoned for one year and deprived of the right to drive for three years.